cbmongithub/chattr/README.md

 }
 ```

+It's worth mentioning that you should protect this route with some type of authentication, or at the very least, use a rate limiter. `@upstash/ratelimit @upstash/redis` is a great option.
+You can view the package [here](https://www.npmjs.com/package/@upstash/ratelimit).

 # Usage for Nextjs

 For quick and easy setup in Next js, you can import a ready made chatbot.
 Just wrap it in a separate component with the `use client` directive: